 Sunday mornings are the main event.
 We gather for worship in English at 8:30 and 10:00 a.m. and in Spanish at 11:30 a.m.
 The 8:30 and 11:30 a.m. worship gatherings are traditional and more formal, while the 10:00 a.m. tends to be less formal.
 Visit our What To Expect section to find out more.

 Will I be accepted?

 Jesus himself spent time with those who were considered outcasts, those whom society looked down upon.
 In that same spirit, we welcome all persons.
 Your past doesn't matter to us.
 Your current marital, immigration, or economic status doesn't matter to us.
 What matters is a desire to further your relationship with Jesus Christ.
-Come just as you are.
-Check out our full Welcoming Statement.
+You can read our full Welcoming Statement.

 Do I have to be a member to take communion?

 At Clairemont Lutheran Church / Iglesia Luterana, we observe an open table.
 We invite all persons to the altar, regardless of church membership.
 All that we ask is that you believe and trust in Jesus Christ.
 We affirm the real presence of Jesus Christ in the bread and cup of communion.
 You can read more about communion in the What We Believe section.